antonioChristofoletti/course-alura-docker/docker_swarm/myNotes.md

 - Handle the containers automatically;
 - Define which machines have the best specifications to run specific containers;
 - Handle a whole clusters of virtual or not virtual machines with containers.

-## Docker Machine

-### What is it?

-Tool used to manage the Docker Clients in different environments.
-It can also create docker environments to run the applications.

-Using it, It is easy to switch the Docker Host or making an upgrade.

 ### Concepts